puppetlabs/puppet-docs/source/pe/3.3/quick_start_ssh.markdown

 > **That’s it!** Puppet Enterprise is now managing SSH known_host files for the agent nodes in your deployment.
 The next section will use the PE console event to examine the events and SSH configuration files PE is now managing.

-### Using the Puppet Enterprise Console Event Inspector to View Changes Made by the `ssh` Class
+### Use the Puppet Enterprise Console Event Inspector to View Changes Made by the `ssh` Class

 [ssh_ei_default]: ./images/quick/ssh_ei_default.png
 [ssh_ei_class_change]: ./images/quick/ssh_ei_class_change.png